 The level of iodine in milk will be monitored.
-Suppliers whose milk is found to have an iodine level of >60ug/100g will be contacted by SDA and the relevant milk consignment(s) may be subject to milk quality discounts based on the quality grading of that milk (refer to Table 1, Section 4.2).
+Suppliers whose milk is found to have an iodine level of >20ug/100g may be contacted by SDA.
+Suppliers found to have a concentration of iodine >20ug/100g may be subject to milk quality discounts based on the quality grading of that milk (refer to Table 1, Section 4.2).